How To Answer Remote Job Interview Questions

 “I knew I wanted to join a [INSERT COMPANY TYPE] since leaving university because I resonate with the [INSERT THEIR WAY/MISSION] way of doing things.
 I’m also really passionate about the [INDUSTRY] space and [COMPANY] sounds like they value wellness by offering [INSERT THINGS THAT RESONATE]”

 But if you're not genuinely excited about the industry, don't need to lie.
-Instead you can talk about it being a global organisation and the fact that it's remote first.
+Instead, you can talk about it being a global organisation and the fact that it's remote first.
 The interviewer is well aware that the position being remote is probably a major factor as to why you applied for this job - might as well be honest!

 Be specific, don't just say “Oh, I organise my time, I take breaks…”, show them that you understand the difference between in-office and remote.
-Give real life examples - you will surely have one as most of us have had the opportunity to work remotely during the pandemic.
+Give real-life examples - you will surely have one as most of us have had the opportunity to work remotely during the pandemic.

-Be honest and it's ok to show some weakness, for instance you can say
+Be honest and it's ok to show some weakness, for instance, you can say

 The idea isn't to memorise these questions and then freeze if a question comes up that you didn't prepare for.
-Instead, think of all interview questions as themes and think of preparing like you’d prepare for a mock exam.
+Instead, think of all interview questions as themes and think of preparing as you’d prepare for a mock exam.

 As well as writing out the answers to these potential questions, you may find it useful to record yourself on Loom and watch them back to find ways to improve.
-You might even ask friends or family members if they'd be willing to role-play with you so that you can get used to answering questions fast!
+You might even ask friends or family members if they'd be willing to role-play with you so that you can get used to answering questions quickly!

 I can assure you that if you prepare for an interview with these job interview prep questions and answers, you're likely to get asked a version of at least a few of the questions you've prepared, and you'll feel way more confident going into the interview.